microsoft/fast/specs/checkbox-spec.md

 *Screenshots and/or description of the basic appearance of the component.
 Outline its structure with a diagram of its visual tree (shadow dom).
 Enumerate key areas of visual customization, such as:*

 *Slot Names*
-- default: label for the checkbox?
+- default: label for the checkbox
-  - Can we label this from shadow-dom?

 *Host Classes*
 - checked